 Overview

 Fess allows you to implement custom logic using scripts in various scenarios.
-By utilizing scripts, you can flexibly control data processing during crawling, search result customization, and scheduled job execution.
+By utilizing scripts, you can flexibly control data processing during crawling, URL transformation, and scheduled job execution.

 Supported Scripting Languages